 Sponsorships fund programming that is typically lower risk and does not require the level of insurance coverage that a Small Grant may require.

 Sponsorships may fund events or short series of events such as community celebrations, trainings, workshops or another category of event and associated costs which may include:

 - Promotional material

 If your project is not centered on an event, short series of events such as community celebrations, trainings, workshops or another category of event, it is likely your project proposal is for a Small Grant.

-If your project is an event, but is proposed to include what Civic Life views as high risk activities - such as direct interaction with youth, elder adults, or people with intellectual or developmental disabilities, jump houses, events with alcohol or other potentially dangerous activities - you may be required to provide insurance.
+If your project is an event that includes what Civic Life views as high risk activities - such as direct interaction with youth, elder adults, or people with intellectual or developmental disabilities, jump houses, events with alcohol or other potentially dangerous activities - you may be required to provide insurance.
 See insurance requirements for small grants.
-If you are unsure what category your proposal falls into, or if your activities are high risk, contact Civic Life staff for your coalition area.
+If you are unsure what category your proposal falls into, or if your activities are high risk, contact Civic Life.

 Additional Support for Grant Writers

 Staff can provide one-on-one grant writing assistance upon request.
 Time permitting, we are happy to assist, from help designing your project to providing input on your draft grant application.
-If there are aspects of your project that are new for you, for example, getting required permits, contacting potential sponsors or partners, or finding space for your activities, you are especially encouraged to contact us for input and assistance.
+If there are aspects of your project that are new for you, for example, getting required permits, contacting potential sponsors or partners, or finding space for your activities, Civic Life may be able to help.